 4% improved performance

 These numbers are important for business, though achieving this is not always as easy as it seems.
+What is resilience training?
 A resilience program needs the right components and launch to be successful and be received positively by staff.
 With this challenge in mind, here are five guidelines we have found to run a successful resilience program.

 Guideline 1 - Measure resilience growth